About SOPI

 SOPI also analyses the performance of primary industries in New Zealand and looks at emerging issues affecting trade and production.

-Food and fibre sector export revenue is expected to rise 3% to $62 billion in the year to 30 June 2026, following a 13% increase in 2024–25.
-The increase in 2025–26 is expected to be driven by volume lifts for dairy, forestry, and horticulture products, and rising prices for meat products.
+Food and fibre sector export revenue is expected to rise 6% to $64.3 billion in the year to 30 June 2026, building on the record export revenue achieved in 2024–25.
+The expected increase has been largely driven by strong dairy and red meat prices, growth in apple and kiwifruit exports, and a favourable NZD/USD exchange rate.

 What's happening in our sectors